patrick-mcgreal-dev/opc-docs/Custom Slides/Game Conversion Guide.md

 **This is some bold text**
 ```

-## Add extra slide images
+## 5. Add 'extra' slides images

 **Relevant folder:** `static/images/GAME_NAME/extras`

 This is the folder in which we'll add the images that our extra slides are pointing to.
 For each extra slide, make sure an image exists in this folder with the name referenced in the `Image` header tag.

-## Create the slides.json file for the game
+## 6. Set the display order of slides

 **Relevant folder:** `games/GAME_NAME`